aniketandhale08/GCP-Data-Engineering-Learning/Dataflow.md

      - **Temporary Storage**: `temp_bucket_BQ_BQ/temp`.

 5. **Publish Messages to Pub/Sub:**
-   - Example: Messages like `KF is a kind person` can be published multiple times.
+   - Example: Messages like `This is my message` can be published multiple times.

 6. **Verify BigQuery Data:**
    - Query the BigQuery table to confirm data ingestion from Pub/Sub.